VuKhoa23/WhereAndWhen/README.md

 Furthermore, one of the biggest concerns when planning a trip is the weather.
 So, I want the program to integrate the weather of the locations on the interface.
 Therefore, I have researched the existing APIs and integrated them into my program.
 The difficulty here lies in using an external API for integration.

 And I want my application to respond quickly to user interactions, so I have implemented a single-page structure for my application.
 Therefore, I had to write my own RESTful API to serve the program.
-This was very struggle because dealing with a bunch of asynchronus function is not easy
+This was very struggle because dealing with a bunch of asynchronus function is not easy.

 And because this is an application that extensively utilizes dates, I have to handle various date-related cases, such as calculating the number of days until a trip, determining the number of days since a trip was taken, and more.